corda/corda-solutions/docs/source/design-patterns/patterns/asset-lock-pattern.rst

 Problem
 -------

-The need for such an lock stems from the potential for nefarious actors attempting to:
+The need for such a lock stems from the potential for nefarious actors attempting to:

 - Transact the same asset with a different party while a deal is underway.
-- Spend states away mid pattern to benefit one party.
+- Spend states away mid-pattern to benefit one party.
 - Offer a state but substitute a fake state (i.e. one without the assumed provenance)
 - Pledge a state from an invalid transaction.
-- Use a state used to power two transitions of the same value in same transaction.
+- Use a state used to power two transitions of the same type
 - Use a state used to power more than one transaction using reference states

 --------------